a11yfirst/wordpress-plugin/README.md

 ## Maintenance status

 The plugin will be maintained as new release comes out.
-A11yFirst Editor v0.6.0 is incorporated into current WordPress plugin and <strong>it wil be updated with v.0.7.2 by the end of APril 2018.</strong> If you would like to contribute the development of A11yFirst Plugins or just help in developing a component used, please contact me: jku /at/ illinois.edu
+A11yFirst Editor v0.6.0 is incorporated into current WordPress plugin and <strong>it wil be updated with v.0.7.2 by the end of April 2018.</strong> If you would like to contribute the development of A11yFirst Plugins or just help in developing a component used, please contact me: jku /at/ illinois.edu

 For anyone willing to contribute the A11yFirst plugin: the code is now <a href="https://github.com/a11yfirst/wordpress-plugin">available on GitHub</a>.
 Anyone is welcome to contribute.